openenergymonitor/emonpi/firmware/readme.md

 # V2.8.4 (21/12/17)

 - Correct USA voltage for apparent power sampling to 120V.
 Only affects battery / DC USB 5V operation.
-Does not effect when powering unit vi AC-AC adaptor.
+Does not effect when powering unit via AC-AC adaptor.

 ```
 Program:   17942 bytes (54.8% Full)